 That said, courtyard homes aren’t inexpensive to build.
 The form of the home must be carved up into an L- or C-shape.
 That means you will have more perimeter walls to finish and insulate, and exterior materials are more expensive than sheetrock used indoors.
 “It also complicates the roof, of course,” says Hobbs.
 “But that’s part of what makes it beautiful.”

 A typical courtyard house would be built in three sections, each only room deep so that it’s easy for light and breezes to enter from two directions.
 That just makes a room feel better.
 The configuration also makes for great party circulation, especially when key rooms – the great room, dining room, and kitchen in particular – open to the outdoors.
-Most rooms in 935-5designed by Hobbs provide access to a courtyard with an outdoor living room and a large pool.
+Most rooms in this house design provide access to a courtyard with an outdoor living room and a large pool.

 Another advantage to a courtyard plan is easy access to outdoor spaces from bedrooms.
-72-177surrounds a central courtyard that opens to a sheltered arbor.
-Both the master suite and the guest suite open to this covered, shady hangout, which would fit well into a southwestern or Texas location.
+This floor plan surrounds a central courtyard that opens to a sheltered arbor.
+Both the master suite and the guest suite open to this covered, shady hangout, which would fit well in a southwestern or Texas location.

 Courtyards don’t always have to be in the back of the house, of course.
-930-21 from the Sater Design Collection features a spacious side courtyard and a separate guest suite and fireplace-warmed "casita".
+This stylish house plan features a spacious side courtyard and a separate guest suite and fireplace-warmed "casita".

-This additional plan by Janet Hobbs, 935-7 moves the courtyard to the front of the house, a common configuration in the Southwest.
+This house design moves the courtyard to the front of the house, a common configuration in the Southwest.
 A gated stone wall and side fence provide privacy from the street and from neighbors.
 The courtyard connects to the front door and the dining room, making it an ideal space to spend late afternoons and evenings.
 The plan is suited for a smaller lot in an urban location.
 The living room connects to a second outdoor space, a private deck in back.